 This approach means that our system can figure out UI changes in a way that conventional solutions are simply unable to do.

 testRigor extracts visible elements like texts, inputs and buttons/links and allow you to work with just visible elements based on their type.

 Nope.
 Since we emulate a real human running a test, your framework does not matter.
 We work great with SPA frameworks like React & Angular.

 Very unlikely.
 Our clients have changed development platforms and UI frameworks and seen virtually all of their tests survive.
-We specifically built testRigor with adaptability and stability as our number one priority.
+We specifically built testRigor with adaptability and stability as our #1 priority.

 You'll probably want to build several suites; one for common functionality and several for some customer-specific features.
-This is easy to build and customize in our application creation interface.
+This is easy to build and customize in our test creation interface.